 - Does the repo’s purpose interest you?
-Working on a project when you are not really all that interested never ends well.
-Open source contributions should be challenging but fun, if you are unhappily slogging away on a given project you may need to revalute your continued contribution.
+Working on a project when you are not really all that interested in the project itself never ends well.
+Open source contributions should be challenging but fun, if you are unhappily slogging away on a given project you may need to reevaluate your continued contribution.

 - Is the repository active?
-Are there many outstanding issues and pull requests?
+Are there any outstanding issues and pull requests?
 Contributing to a dead repository is no fun and reviving one is no easy task.
 On the other hand, dead repo’s make great starter projects.

 - Is there work to be done for your skill level?
-The best repositories to fork on are ones with work available you could tackle.
+The best repositories to work on are ones with work available you have the skills to tackle.
 Check the issues tab, run through the docs, look over tests.
 If there is something that needs to be done and you feel you can complete it, go for it!

 Keep an open mind about what projects you would like to work on and also the varying ways which you can help out.
 Sticking within your comfort zone is boring!